vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-07-01-english-workshop.md

   - English Learning
 ---

-This is my proposed approach for self-studying English in a structured and effective manner.
+This is a collection of my proposed lessons for self-learning English in a structured and effective manner.
 Please note that:
-* This approach is targeted towards learners of Academic English preparing for standardized language proficiency tests such as IELTS.
+*  This collection is targeted towards learners of Academic English preparing for standardized language proficiency tests such as IELTS.
 * Most of the lessons here are created with the intention of preparing the readers for IELTS.
 However, even those not preparing for IELTS may find the lessons useful.
 * The lessons are written in both English and Vietnamese, making it a great reference for Vietnamese learners struggling with the language.

+# Textbooks
+The list of recommended textbooks to learn Academic English are as follows:

+# Lessons
-The list of lessons are as follows:
+The list of lessions are as follows:

+## Speaking
+### General English Speaking Skills
+1. How to introduce yourself in English
+2. How to initiate small talks
+3. How to prepare for an English interview

-# Writing
+## Writing
 ## IELTS Academic Writing
 1. An overview of the IELTS Academic Writing Test
 2. How to get a Band 7.0+ for the IELTS Academic Writing Test